Skip to main content

 (4) Except for purposes of Chapters 102. and 2921. and sections 9.86 and 109.36 to 109.366 of the Revised Code, serving as appointed members of the commission does not constitute holding a public office or position of employment under the laws of this state and does not constitute grounds for removal of public officers or employees from the offices or positions of employment.

-(C) Through resolution, the commission shall establish such committees as the commission determines necessary or convenient from time to time to implement and administer Chapter 3750. of the Revised Code.
+(C) Through resolution, the commission establishes such committees as the commission determines necessary or convenient from time to time to implement and administer Chapter 3750. of the Revised Code.
 The committees may include such standing and temporary committees as necessary.
 Any committee may be dissolved through the adoption of a resolution by the commission.

 (2) Each committee may obtain input from noncommission personnel.

-(3) The committees shall meet as necessary.
+(3) The committees meets as necessary.

 (5) A committee may propose resolutions for the entire commission to consider.

-Last updated July 6, 2021 at 11:49 AM
+Last updated April 1, 2026 at 7:52 AM

 Supplemental Information